agill17/rds-operator/README.md

 ---
 #### DBCluster vs DBInstance
-- Use DBCluster when creating anything with aurora ( so mysql or postgresql )
+- Use DBCluster when creating anything with aurora ( so aurora-mysql or aurora-postgresql )
 - Why use DBCluster?
 Because of how AWS SDK works.
 - Their docs for DBCluster state the following
   ```The name of the database engine to be used for this DB cluster.